Hettiaratchi Lab

 Expected Graduation: June 2025

 Hello!
-My name is Payton Jefferis, and I am a second-year biochemistry major here at the University of Oregon.
+My name is Payton Jefferis, and I am a third-year biochemistry major here at the University of Oregon.
 After graduation, I hope to attend medical school, with the possibility of completing a combined M.D.-Ph.D. program.
 I am originally from Portland, OR so I love any day that rains!
 When I am not in class or in the lab I love to read, cook new recipes, and spend time with my family.

 Jenna Khachatourian